 "Schemas as Toposes" - Open University on 2nd July 2002.

-The first series was on Category Theory, and comprised lectures I gave at Imperial introducing categories as part of an MSc module on Mathematical Structures for Computer Science.
+Category Theory: comprises lectures I gave at Imperial introducing categories as part of an MSc module on Mathematical Structures for Computer Science.

-In many ways the lectures followed the book, but they went beyond it in bringing out the deep relationship with constructive logic.
+On my book Topology via Logic: In many ways the lectures followed the book, but they went beyond it in bringing out the deep relationship with constructive logic.
+Here are the slides: